-The client’s personal expenditure, per annum, was calculated using a personal expenditure pro-forma, which added up to £30,000.
-For the lenders purposes this figure is subtracted from the adjusted net profit of £127,000, leaving £97,000 to meet the mortgage repayments.
+The personal expenditure, per annum, was calculated using a personal expenditure pro-forma, which added up to £30,000.
+For the lender’s purposes, this figure is subtracted from the adjusted net profit of £127,000, leaving £97,000 to meet the mortgage repayments.

 An example mortgage loan

-The maximum borrowing could be as much as £495,000, in other words almost enough borrowing to cover the purchase of the freehold at £500,000!
+The maximum borrowing could be as much as £495,000, which is almost enough borrowing to cover the purchase of the freehold at £500,000.

 The term of the loan would be between 15 and 25 years.

 Monthly payments for £495,000 would range between £2,475 and £3,539 per month.

 Interest only mortgage